Vybavnag/BitPredict/README.md

-This is a summary of my Natural Language Processing project.
+This is a summary of my machine learning model that predicts the price of bitcoin.

-This is a NLP project in TensorFlow that utilizes transfer learning, convulutional neural networks and embbeding.
+This is a ML model project in TensorFlow that utilizes transfer learning, convulutional neural networks and relational nueral netwroks.

 ## Table of Contents
 * [Motivation](#motivation)